 - Course overview, including setting purpose for each section.

 Session 2: What is in a Style Guide?

 - One-line pitch or tagline: What is your book about?

-- List of characters, in order of appearance, noting physical details and character traits.
+- List of characters, noting physical details and character traits.

 - List of words, phrases that are particular to your story.